Exia01/Node-Todo-App/README.txt

 Simple Node/Express app.

-Allows users to input a "Todo" item.
+Allows users to create a Todo list.

 Features:
 	*Full modularized app split in several components.
 		-Routes, controller, model and mongoose connection.
 	*Connected to a MongoDB database through mlab.
 	*Backend custom validations implemented.
-	*Ajax and Jquery used to prevent hard refresh on page.
+	*Ajax and Jquery used for dynamic content.